GBI vows to address backlog

-ATLANTA — The Georgia Bureau of Investigations director vowed to lawmakers Wednesday to address the extreme backlog in the state's crime labs.
+ATLANTA — The Georgia Bureau of Investigations director vowed to lawmakers this week to address the extreme backlog in the state's crime labs.

 While the governor’s proposed budget funnels dollars toward the Anti-Gang Task Force and reduces dollars for crime lab staff, Director Vic Reynolds told lawmakers during budget hearings that addressing the backlog is his top priority — above all else.

-Of the backlogged cases, 77% require forensic biology — processes like DNA testing — and chemistry — drug identification.
+Of the backlogged cases, 77% require forensic biology — processes such as DNA testing — and chemistry — drug identification.

-House Bill 470 that passed during last session and became effective April, 2019, sent for the first time DNA collection and analysis for first offenders to the bureau.
+House Bill 470 – passed last session and became effective April 2019 – sent for the first time DNA collection and analysis for first offenders to the bureau.
 The change added about 8,000 cases to the bureau's list, Reynolds said.

 Of all the backlogged cases, 46% range from 31 to 180 days old — the ideal shelf life of a case.
-A total of 70% fall under a two year shelf life.
+A total of 70% fall within a two-year shelf life.
 But out of the remaining cases, 13% are between three to six years old.

 “I will tell you as a former prosecutor, you shouldn’t have a case that is that old,” Reynolds said, “with the exception of perhaps a death penalty case.”

 The bureau has to “think outside of the box,” to address the backlog.
 Reynolds told lawmakers.
-He has tasked his new lab director to start contacting agencies about the old cases to see where the case has gone.
+He has tasked his new lab director to contact agencies about the old cases.
 But outsourcing cases, he said, will be the greatest tool to reducing the backlog.

-The bureau is planning on utilizing grant and federal dollars to pay for outsourcing of cases.
+The bureau plans to utilize grant and federal dollars to pay for outsourcing of cases.

 The state grant program allotted $350,000 to the GBI which should eliminate 1,900 to 2,000 cases, Reynolds said.
 A federal DNA backlog reduction grant of more than one million should knock off another 1,400.

-Lawmakers expressed concern over the sexual assault kits pending in the lab that lawmakers have tried to address in past legislation.
+Lawmakers expressed concern about the sexual assault kits pending in the lab that lawmakers have tried to address in past legislation.

 House Bill 282 that passed last session mandated set DNA evidence of rape and similar crimes be held up to 50 years — previous law allows them to be disposed of after 10 years.

-Reductions in the governor’s budget proposal eliminates three vacant scientists and two vacant lab technicians in fiscal year 2020 and eliminates nine vacant scientists positions, two vacant lab positions and freezes two additional scientists positions in fiscal year 2021.
+Reductions in the governor’s budget proposal eliminates three vacant scientist positions and spots for two vacant lab technicians in Fiscal Year 2020 and eliminates nine vacant scientist positions, two vacant lab positions and freezes two additional scientist positions in Fiscal Year 2021.

 Commented